aantropov/sailor/README.md

 A explanation of the few different memory management systems in `Sailor`: Memory Allocators, Smart Pointers, and Standard C++ Memory Management.
 The engine is designed to use a number of memory management approaches to achieve the best results in aspect of Memory Management and all memory management related code is located under `/Runtime/Memory` folder.

-### <a name="MemoryAllocator"></a> Memory Allocator
+### <a name="MemoryAllocators"></a> Memory Allocators
-There are different types of CPU allocators persist in the engine.
+There are different types of allocators persist in the engine, and all of them are designed to solve different problems.

-Global allocators contain static allocate/free functions together with non static methods to allow engine developers to use different allocation strategies including inline allocators.
+Global allocators contain static 'allocate/free' functions together with non static 'Allocate/Free' methods to allow engine developers use different allocation strategies, including the inline allocators.
-- MallocAllocator - that is a global allocator that contains contract for the usage of malloc/free from standart library.
+- `MallocAllocator` - that is a global allocator that contains contract for the usage of malloc/free from standart library.
-- LockFreeHeapAllocator - that is a global allocator based on HeapAllocator (by design we have an instance of HeapAllocator per thread).
+- `LockFreeHeapAllocator` - that is a thread-safe global allocator based on `HeapAllocator` (by design we have an instance of HeapAllocator per thread).

+The main CPU allocator is
-- HeapAllocator - that is an allocator inspired by `id Tech 4` engine.
-The allocator uses different allocation strategies for different sizes of allocations.
+- `HeapAllocator` - that is an allocator inspired by `id Tech 4` engine.
+The allocator uses different allocation strategies for different sizes of allocations: pools for small, intrusive lists for medium and 'malloc/free' for huge.

+The pointer agnostic allocators are slow but used to handle any kind of memory, especially GPU memory management is based on them:
+- `TBlockAllocator` - Uses block allocation strategy.
+Designed as universal allocator for GPU memory management.
+Economic but slow.
+- `TPoolAllocator` - Uses pooling as main allocation strategy.
+Faster than `TBlockAllocator` but have more memory consumption.
+Could be used for GPU texture memory management.
+- `TMultiPoolAllocator` - Uses multi pools per allocation size.
+Faster than `TPoolAllocator`, but have much more memory consumption.

+The pointer agnostic allocators are based on `TMemoryPtr<T>` and `TManagedMemory<T>` which provides the contract for memory operations such as 'shift', 'offset' pointers and others.

+- `ObjectAllocator` - That is a main 'game-thread' allocator which is used for tracking of game objects and asset instances.
+All high level entities such as `Components`, `GameObjects`, `Textures`, `Models`, and others must be created with the instance of the `ObjectAllocator`.
+The allocator is thread safe.
+The core idea is to have many `ObjectAllocators` which store the objects by its scopes: `AssetImporters` stores all `Assets` by its types in the same memory, `World` also has the main `ObjectAllocator` which stores all world's game objects and its data together, etc..
+That allows directly splits memory by different logic and better hit the cache.

 ### <a name="SmartPointers"></a> Smart Pointers
+`Sailor` has a custom implementation of C++11 smart pointers designed to ease the burden of memory allocation and tracking.
+This implementation includes the industry standard `Shared Pointers`, `Weak Pointers`, and `Unique Pointers`.
+It also adds `Object Pointer` which is designed for high-level, game memory management and `Ref Pointer` which is fast, simple pointer used in the renderer's code.

+- `TSharedPtr` - A Shared Pointer owns the object it references, indefinitely preventing deletion of that object, and ultimately handling its deletion when no Shared Pointer references it.
+A Shared Pointer can be empty, meaning it doesn't reference any object.
+- `TWeakPtr` - Weak Pointers are similar to Shared Pointers, but do not own the object they reference, and therefore do not affect its lifecycle.
+This property can be very useful, as it breaks reference cycles, but it also means that a Weak Pointer can become null at any time, without warning.
+For this reason, a Weak Pointer can produce a Shared Pointer to the object it references, ensuring programmers safe access to the object on a temporary basis.
+- `TUniquePtr` - A Unique Pointer solely and explicitly owns the object it references.
+Since there can only be one Unique Pointer to a given resource, Unique Pointers can transfer ownership, but cannot share it.
+Any attempts to copy a Unique Pointer will result in a compile error.
+When a Unique Pointer is goes out of scope, it will automatically delete the object it references.
+- `TRefPtr` - A Reference Pointer owns the object in the similar way of `TSharedPtr`, but the technical realisation is intrusive and stored objects must be derived from `TRefPtrBase`.
+The pointer occupies only 8 bytes on x64 platform.
+- `TObjectPtr` - An Object Pointer owns the object in the similar way of `TSharedPtr`, but allows programmer forcely delete the object without producing of dangling pointers.
+There must be specified the instance of `ObjectAllocator` to create the instance of `ObjectPtr`.

 ## <a name="MultiThreading"></a> Multi-Threading
 ### <a name="MTThreads"></a> Threads